Wellness takes work, effort, and time. Healthy behaviors simply don’t happen overnight.

 5. Reduced health risks

-Helping employees to adopt healthy behaviors such as eating well, exercising, and avoiding tobacco lowers health risks.
-Low health risks lead to reduced health care costs.
+Helping employees adopt healthy behaviors such as eating well, exercising, and avoiding tobacco lowers health risks.
+Low health risks lead to reduced healthcare costs.

 6. Building camaraderie among workers

 Some initiatives offer employees the chance to experience other activities unrelated to work, such as participating in a sports team, going to the gym, or eating lunch together.
 The interaction of co-workers facilitates bonding that helps teams work better together.

 What are some examples of corporate wellness programs?

 1. Healthy Lunch and Snacks

 Provide enough time for their team members during lunchtime to hit the gym, play a sport, or even head home to eat a healthy homemade lunch.
 There are also healthy snack delivery services that have emerged lately and can be used to deliver healthy snacks to employee offices instead of them having to go out looking for food.
 Since everyone needs to eat, good snack and lunch programs and the promotion of healthy eating at the workplace appeal to everyone.